Selecting a language will automatically trigger the translation of the page content.

 Excluded employees

-The following employees shall not be subject to short-time work:
+The following employees do not benefit of short-time work:

 • Employees whose reduction or suspension of activity is caused by a collective labor dispute (e.g. strike)